On the expansion of solutions of Laplace-like equations into traces of separable higher dimensional functions: A particular class of iterative methods

 holds.
 If the Fourier transform of the right-hand side $F$ of the equation (\ref{eq3.6}) and with that also the Fourier transform of its solution $U$ vanish outside of the set $S(\delta)$, this implies the error estimate

-The crucial point is that the regions $S(\delta)$ fill in case of high dimensions $m$ almost the complete space once $\delta$ falls below a certain bound, without any sophisticated adaption of $\rho$.
-We demonstrate this here for the function $\rho(\omega)=\|T\|\|\omega\|$.
+The crucial point is that the regions $S(\delta)$ fill in case of high dimensions $m$ almost the complete space once $\delta$ falls below a certain bound, without any sophisticated further adaption of the function $\rho(\omega)=\|T\|\|\omega\|$ to the matrix $T$.

 \begin{theorem} Let $\rho(\omega)=\|T\|\|\omega\|$ and let $\kappa$ be the ratio of the maximum and the minimum singular value of the matrix $T$, the condition number of $T$.
 If $\kappa\delta<1$, then